 04 Invest in Key Pieces

 Key pieces and features within a home can give it a lot of character without necessarily breaking the bank.
-It could be as simple as a feature table, piece of art, or accessory, from which the style of the rest of the room is based.
+It could be as simple as a marble coffee table, piece of art, or accessory, from which the style of the rest of the room is based.
 You may want to consider a beach-themed bathroom, or a more traditional dining room, for instance.
 Once you have purchased a key feature piece, you will naturally have more ideas as to how you want the rest of the space to look.

 05 Consider Your Outside Area